ginacassin/Github-Analytica/README.md

 -

+## How to run
+### Local
+1. Clone the repository
+2. Install the requirements
+3. Set .env file depending on your goal.
+The .env file should be in the root of the project.
+4. Run the script you want to execute

 ## About the datasets
 ### Test dataset
 The test dataset is a small subset of the original dataset.
 It is used for testing purposes and is not included in the final results.